Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

-\begin{remark}[Ultrametric spaces and $\R$-trees] Recall that any ultrametric space $(U,r)$ can be embedded isometrically into an $\R$-tree such that the \emph{leaves} of the $\R$-tree correspond to the elements of $U$; see also Remark~2.2 in \cite{GPWmp13}. \end{remark}
+\begin{remark}[Ultrametric spaces and $\R$-trees] Any ultrametric space $(U,r)$ can be embedded isometrically into an $\R$-tree such that the \emph{leaves} of the $\R$-tree correspond to the elements of $U$; cf.\ Remark~2.2 in \cite{GPWmp13}.
+We call this object the associated ancestral tree.
+Then the distance of two leaves is given by the sum of the distances to the most common ancestor. \end{remark}

+Now we introduce some objects needed for the definition of the topology on $\U$ which turns it into a Polish space.

-\begin{definition}[ultrametric distance matrices, distance matrix distributions] \leavevmode\\ Define the set of \emph{ultrametric distance matrices} of order $n\ge2$ by
+\begin{definition}[ultrametric distance matrices, distance matrix distributions] Define the set of \emph{ultrametric distance matrices} of order $n\ge2$ by

-For elements $x_1,\dots,x_n$ of a metric space $(U,r)$, writing $\underline x = (x_1,\dots,x_n)$ we define $\dr(\underline{x}) \in \R_+^{\binom{n}{2}}$ by
+For elements $u_1,\dots,u_n$ of a metric space $(U,r)$, writing $\underline u = (u_1,\dots,u_n)$ we define $\dr(\underline{u}) \in [0,\infty)^{\binom{n}{2}}$ by

 and define the mapping

 For $\mfu = [U,r,\mu] \in \U$ and integers $n \ge 2$ we define the \emph{distance matrix measure} $\nu^{n,\mfu}$ by